kesla/level-get-range/readme.md

 ```
 The default is to get the whole database out
+It is pretty neat that custom encodings are supported
-[ { key: '1', value: 'one!' },
+[ { key: '1', value: [ 'one!', '1', 'ett' ] },
-  { key: '1b', value: 'one again!' },
+  { key: '1b', value: [ 'one again!', 'ett igen' ] },
   { key: '2', value: 'two' },
   { key: '3', value: 'three' },
-  { key: '3b', value: 'three one more time' },
+  { key: '3b', value: { three: 'one more time' } },
   { key: '4', value: 'four' } ]
 If it is outside of the range you get an empty array
 []
-You can use the same options as a Readable Stream
+You can use the same options as to a Readable Stream
-[ 'one again!', 'two', 'three', 'three one more time', 'four' ]
+[ [ 'one again!', 'ett igen' ],
+  'two',
+  'three',
+  { three: 'one more time' },
+  'four' ]
 ```

 ## Licence